-EAP 1640 Writing VI
+EAP 1640C Writing VI

-A high advanced college-level writing course for EAP students in which students develop the ability to write a variety of college level essays with sophistication, fluency, and accuracy and execute other academic writing tasks.
+A high advanced college-level writing course for EAP students in which students develop the ability to write a variety of college level essays and other academic writing tasks with sophistication and fluency consistent with academic English conventions.
+This course includes an integrated writing skills lab designed to further increase students' grammatical accuracy.